"We will continue to speak up for refugee rights and call for a fair asylum system in the UK"

 By Mike Adamson, chief executive, British Red Cross

 As we start Refugee Week, I’ve been reflecting on everything that has happened over the last year.
-From the General Election, to severe flooding across large parts of the UK, to the global pandemic of coronavirus and most recently the killing by police of George Floyd and the anti-racism protests that followed.
+From the General Election, to severe flooding across large parts of the UK, to the Covid-19 pandemic and most recently the killing by police of George Floyd and the anti-racism protests that followed.
 So much has happened that will shape the future of the UK and the world.

 But some things haven’t changed, and that includes the challenges that refugees and people seeking asylum face every day, whether it’s grappling with a complex and bureaucratic asylum process; trying to survive and rebuild while facing homelessness and poverty; or being separated from family members by borders and immigration rules.